 Some of these people have the right information and right knowledge, though.
 Quite a few people I spoke with have attended large conferences, intimate workshops, or have taken online courses.
 But a large portion of those same people have not actually implemented everything they have learned.
 And even more have implemented, but only for a short period of time and then they get back to their old habits.

-You can do that through a blog, a podcast, your Instagram, Pinterest, YouTube, email marketing, open houses, workshops… or whatever it is that you do to put out free, valuable content that resonates with your ideal customers.
-Always, always, always be leading with valuable content.
+You can do that through a blog, a podcast, your Instagram, Pinterest, YouTube, email marketing, open houses, networking events, workshops… or whatever it is that you do to put out free, valuable content that resonates with your ideal customers.
+Always, always, always be leading with valuable content that your ideal clients are searching for via Google.

 Now, let’s say that you’re having a creative block.
 Let’s say that you have no idea about what type of content to put out into the world.
 All you need to do to solve this problem is to put yourself in their shoes.